Glendenning - Dean Park

 Glendenning - Dean Park hosts a young demographic, positioning it in the bottom quartile nationwide

 Glendenning-Dean Park's median age is 34 years, which is lower than Greater Sydney's average of 37 years and Australia's average of 38 years.
 Compared to Greater Sydney, Glendenning-Dean Park has a higher proportion of residents aged 5-14 (14.7%) but fewer residents aged 75-84 (3.2%).
-Between the 2021 Census and now, the proportion of residents aged 65-74 has increased from 6.4% to 7.9%, while the proportion of residents aged 5-14 has decreased from 15.6% to 14.7%.
-By 2041, population forecasts indicate significant demographic changes in Glendenning-Dean Park.
-The 75-84 age group is projected to grow by 127%, adding 342 residents and reaching a total of 612.
-Residents aged 65 and above will drive 94% of the population growth, highlighting demographic aging trends.
-Conversely, population declines are projected for the 45-54 age group and the 0-4 age group.
+Between the 2021 Census and the present, the population aged 65-74 has increased from 6.4% to 7.9%, while the proportion of those aged 5-14 has decreased from 15.6% to 14.7%.
+By 2041, significant demographic changes are projected for Glendenning-Dean Park.
+The 75-84 age group is expected to grow by 127%, adding 342 residents and reaching a total of 612.
+Residents aged 65 and above will drive 94% of population growth, indicating a trend towards demographic aging.
+Conversely, population declines are projected for the 45-54 and 0-4 age groups.

 Frequently Asked Questions - Age